-- Topic Analysis Audit Report: Enables you to view information about the precision with which topics and the phrases they contain, were identified by SpeechMiner. - View Statistical Data: Enables you to view data about each topic phrase, including information about how often the phrase, was recognized by SpeechMiner and summary data of phrase audits.
+- Topic Analysis Audit Report: Use to view information about the precision with which topics and the phrases they contain, were identified by SpeechMiner. - View Statistical Data: Use to view data about each topic phrase, including information about how often the phrase, was recognized by SpeechMiner and summary data of phrase audits. - Create an Audit Report: Use to select and create a report for specific interactions. - Precision Values: Use to rate an event.
+A precision value indicates the precision with which SpeechMiner was able to identify phrases.

-Create a Topic